 James "Jamie" Christensen, Ph.D. has served as a member of our board of directors since October 2023.
-Dr. Christensen has been the Chief Scientific Officer of Mirati Therapeutics, a publicly traded precision oncology company, since January 2014 and is responsible for its drug discovery, translational research, drug manufacturing, and companion diagnostics research.
-Dr. Christensen leads activities related to the discovery and advancement of the company's clinical and preclinical programs, including Mirati's first approved product, Krazati® (adagrasib).
+Dr. Christensen has been the Chief Scientific Officer of Mirati Therapeutics, an oncology-focused biopharmaceutical company, since January 2014.
+Mirati was acquired by Bristol Myers Squibb (BMS) in 2024 and is now its wholly owned subsidiary.
+Dr. Christensen continues at BMS and is responsible for its drug discovery, translational research, drug manufacturing, and companion diagnostics research support for the Mirati pipeline.
+Dr. Christensen leads activities related to the discovery and advancement of the company's clinical and preclinical programs.
 At Mirati, Dr. Christensen previously served as Senior Vice President from January 2014 through December 2018, and Vice President, Research from June 2013 through January 2014.
-Prior to Mirati, Dr. Christensen was the

-Head of Oncology Precision Medicine and a member of the executive leadership team in the Oncology Research Unit at Pfizer.
-He joined Pfizer in 2003, where his responsibilities included leading oncology nonclinical research and translational sciences for programs including Sutent[®] (sunitinib malate) and Xalkori[®] (crizotinib).
+Prior to Mirati, Dr. Christensen was the Head of Oncology Precision Medicine and a member of the executive leadership team in the Oncology Research Unit at Pfizer.
+He joined Pfizer in 2003, where his responsibilities included leading oncology nonclinical research and translational sciences for programs including Sutent® (sunitinib malate) and Xalkori® (crizotinib).
 Prior to Pfizer, Dr. Christensen held positions at Sugen Inc. (acquired by Pharmacia), as a group leader in preclinical research and exploratory development.
 He began his career in the pharmaceutical industry at Warner Lambert/Parke-Davis.
 Dr. Christensen has authored or co-authored numerous peer-reviewed research articles in scientific journals including Science, Nature, Cancer Cell, Cancer Discovery, New England Journal of Medicine, and many others.
 He received his Ph.D. and M.S. in Pharmacology and Toxicology at North Carolina State University and his B.S. in Biology from Northern Illinois University.
 Dr. Christensen's extensive executive and research experience in the biopharmaceutical industry, contributed to our board of directors' conclusion that he should serve as a director of our company.